gonresendes/njRAT/README.md

 - Double-click in the file and should apper a warning screen, you click in "more info" and "run anyway"
 - It should apper nothing, and the trojan is already running.

+## njCrypter
+-Installation steps:
+-Follow the link bellow and follow the intallation steps:
 - https://github.com/0xPh0enix/njCrypter
+- Run as administrator
+- Choose the path location and an icon
+- Click on create
+- Your file is ready to use

+## Test your both files
+- Use https://www.virustotal.com/gui/home/upload to test your files